-A five-week air quality study found no air contaminant emission levels indicating problems for residents living near Marcellus Shale natural gas operations in southwestern Pennsylvania's Greene and Washington counties, the state's Department of Environmental Protection (DEP) said Monday.
+A five-week air quality study found no air contaminant emission levels indicating problems for residents living near Marcellus Shale natural gas operations in southwestern Pennsylvania's Greene and Washington counties, the state's Department of Environmental Protection (DEP) said earlier this week.

 "This short-term study only provides a snapshot of the air contaminants we found at surveyed sites, but the data shows no emission levels that would constitute a concern to the health of residents living near these operations," DEP Secretary John Hanger said.
 The report did not assess the potential cumulative effects from natural gas operations, he noted.